 Although designed for the return of irregular migrants as pre-removal centres, these are also used for the detention of undocumented asylum seekers who have crossed the border irregularly but were unable to apply for asylum before the Border Police officers and therefore apply for asylum only when they are already in the detention centres.
 The most common reason for these late asylum applications was the lack of 24-hour interpretation services for all languages at national borders.

-Initially designated for the pre-registration of asylum seekers, Elhovo was thereupon used as an “allocation centre” to detain asylum seekers apprehended at the land borders outside the official border checkpoint until its closure in February 2017.
+Initially designated for the pre-registration of asylum seekers, Elhovo was thereupon used as an “allocation centre” or “triage center” to detain asylum seekers apprehended at the land borders outside the official border checkpoint until its closure in February 2017.
 Although initially temporarily closed for refurbishment in February 2017, it was later pronounced by the Ministry of Interior to be closed indefinitely, with an option to be reopened in case of increased influx.
+However due to the increased number of the new arrivals from the Ministry of Interior reopened as auxiliary the former Elhovo Triage center with capacity of 240 places from 25 August to 19 November 2021, after which the center was closed again.
+In 2021 the MOI continued working on the instalment of a new detention facility in the town of Elhovo, which will consist of 221 container compartments fit for 1,768 individuals.
+As of the date of this report no information about the possible date of opening of this new detention center was available.

 Asylum detention centres (“closed reception centres”)

 The law foresees the asylum detention under the responsibility of the SAR (see Grounds for Detention).
-The only operational centre at the moment is 3rd Block in Busmantsi, with 60 places.
+The only operational centre at the moment is a block in Busmantsi, with 30 places.

 The Pastrogor transit centre, situated on the Bulgarian-Turkish border can also be used as a closed facility, if necessary.
 Presently, it operates as an open reception facility with a capacity of 320 places.